Ameya Yokocho, almost always referred to simply as “Ameyoko”, is found in one of the most popular tourist destinations in Tokyo - Ueno!

 Although only a short 400 meters long, Ameyoko boasts around 400 shops!
 This concentration of shops in one area also brings a massive crowd of roughly 500,000 people preparing for New Year’s during the last days of the year (from December 29th to 31st).

 Ameyoko is full of great places to shop, fun things to look at, and the best part—amazing foods!
-This open-air market is known by many Japanese people as a good place to not only shop for inexpensive things, but also to “tabearuki”, or eat around.
-This means that many will go to Ameyoko just to eat several different food items!
+This open-air market is known by many Japanese people as an excellent place to not only shop for inexpensive things but also to “tabearuki,” or eat around.
+This means that many will go to Ameyoko just to taste several different food items!

 With many shops selling smaller portions of different foods, it’s possible to try countless different treats while you’re there!
-In this article we’re going to introduce you to some of the best places to go for eating your way around Ameyoko like a pro.
+Here, we’ll introduce you to some of the best places to go for eating your way around Ameyoko like a local.

-Minatoya gets their seafood straight from the famous Tsukiji itself, so you know you’re in for some good food.
+Minatoya gets its seafood straight from the famous Toyosu Market itself, so you know you’re in for some good food.
 There are dozens of items on their menu and extra toppings for you to add to make your ideal seafood bowl!
 For those that aren’t very sure about raw fish, there are also some bowls that are served cooked.
 Many of their items can also be served as a half-sized dish if you want to continue to eat on!

 Next, we lined up to try Minatoya’s takoyaki.
 Takoyaki is commonly described in English simply as octopus balls.
 Takoyaki is definitely one of the staple street foods of Japan, and a must-try item while you’re here!
 These takoyaki are made of a liquid-like dough which is cooked in a ball-shape with some octopus in the middle.
 Minatoya’s takoyaki is sold in four, six, or eight pieces.

-With the crowd that’s always around it, you know you’re going to be making a good decision visiting Minatoya on your trip to Ameyoko!
+With the crowd that’s always around it, you know you’re going to be making a great decision visiting Minatoya on your trip to Ameyoko!

 - Address 4-1-9 Ueno, Taito-ku, Tokyo 1100005, Japan